 The (3) Dragon synergy is the traditional way to make Knights into a strong late game strategy.
 If you have a high-level Puck, it might be a good idea to think about the (3) Mage synergy as well – starting from max Mana and the low CD of his spell will allow him to cast it multiple times per round.
 [Alternatively, if your Viper is a high level, you might want to think about (3) Assassins + (3) Elves (with Luna)].

 In this example, the other mages are KotL and Lina, which allows you to reach (4) or in this case (6) Humans.
 The chance to silence shouldn’t be underestimated.
 Silencing the enemy frontline AoE disables (Tide, Kunkka, Disruptor, Medusa) could win you fights in the late game.

 It’s usually worthwhile to try to get Dragon Knight to lvl3.
 Even if you don’t succeed, you can always use 2 two-star Dragon Knights in your lineup for increased DPS.

 Synergy: (4) Knights, (4) Undead, (3) Hunters

 In this example, you go for the (3) Hunters and (4) Undead strat.
-The armor reduction increases significantly the DPS not only of the Hunters but also of your other units – most importantly CK and Luna, especially if you manage to get either of them to lvl3.
+The armor reduction increases significantly the DPS not only of the Hunters but also of your other units – most importantly CK, especially if you manage to get him to lvl3.

 (P.S.
-It is also possible to go for a (6) Hunters strategy out of this opening, but it will be harder to get and if you want to preserve the (4) Knights bonus you’d have to reach lvl10.)
+It is also possible to go for a (6) Hunters strategy with only (2) Undead out of this opening, but it will be harder to get because it requires lvl9 and Tide.)